killman/WebPlayer/README.md

-This is web player for Radio UNIX Legion.com
+This is web player for live.unixlegion.com